achuchulev/terraform-gcp-nomad/README.md

-# Terraform module to deploy Nomad cluster (clients and servers) on GCP with|without Frontend for UI
+# Terraform module to deploy Nomad cluster (clients and servers) on GCP with|without Frontend for UI.
+Kitchen test is included

 ## Prerequisites